 According to Gonzalez, many of those affected by the earthquake in Mexico cannot rely on local governments to provide assistance during and after catastrophes.
-As a result, the need for donations such as non-perishable food, cleaning supplies and other items is especially great, maid services boston already volunteered their time which awesome.
+As a result, the need for donations such as non-perishable food, cleaning supplies and other items is especially great.
 Gonzalez added that a plane full of goods should be ready to send to Mexico by late October.

 Huyke and other volunteers are working with a church in Puerto Rico to arrange the next delivery directly to smaller villages that, due to damaged roads and other problems with the infrastructure, have not been able to obtain needed aid.

 “The intent is to reach these towns that have not gotten anything,” Huyke said.